Gitjimr/streamlit-drawable-canvas/README.md

 - **drawing_mode** : Enable free drawing when "freedraw", object manipulation when "transform", otherwise create new objects with "line", "rect", "circle" and "polygon".
 Defaults to "freedraw".
   - On "polygon" mode, double-clicking will remove the latest point and right-clicking will close the polygon.
 - **initial_drawing** : Initialize canvas with drawings from here.
 Should be the `json_data` output from other canvas.
 Beware: if you try to import a drawing from a bigger/smaller canvas, no rescaling is done in the canvas and the import could fail.
-- **point_display_radius** : To make points visible on the canvas, they are drawn as circles.
-This parameter modifies the radius of the displayed circle.
 - **display_toolbar** : If `False`, don't display the undo/redo/delete toolbar.

 Example: